-- 130. The Hedgerow Regulations 1997 give TRDC powers to prevent the removal of important hedgerows in the wider countryside.
+- 130. The Hedgerow Regulations 1997 give the Council powers to prevent the removal of important hedgerows in the wider countryside.
 Hedgerows are protected under the Regulations if they are at least 30 years old and either; more than 20 metres long with gaps of 20 metres or less in its length; or less than 20 metres long, but meets another hedge at each end.
-However, hedgerows are not protected if they border private residential gardens. - 131.
-Hedge owners should make a request in writing to TRDC if they wish to remove a hedgerow.
-TRDC has up to 42 days to consider a request to remove a hedgerow, during which time they will consult the relevant Parish Council.
-If

-- TRDC does not respond to a request within 42 days, the hedge owner has the right to go ahead with the removal. - 132.
-If TRDC objects to the removal, it will serve a Hedgerow Retention Notice.
+However, hedgerows are not protected if they border a private residential garden. - 131.
+Hedge owners should make a request in writing to the Council if they wish to remove a hedgerow.
+The Council has up to 42 days to consider a request to remove a hedgerow, during which time they will consult the relevant Parish Council.
+If the Council does not respond to a request within 42 days, the hedge owner has the right to go ahead with the removal. - 132.
+If the Council objects to the removal, it will serve a Hedgerow Retention Notice.
 If a hedge owner disagrees with the decision they have the right to appeal to the Planning Inspectorate within 28 days of receiving a Retention Notice. - 133.
-If a hedge owner removes, or partially removes a hedgerow without permission, TRDC may serve a Replacement Notice, if it determines it would have objected to the removal.
-If TRDC does not object, it will issue written permission to remove the hedgerow.
+If a hedge owner removes, or partially removes a hedgerow without permission, the Council may serve a Replacement Notice, if it determines it would have objected to the removal.
+If the Council does not object, it will issue written permission to remove the hedgerow.
 Hedge owners have up to 2 years from the date of the written notice to remove the hedgerow.